 Get noticed, get to know your fans and share your journey with them through videos.
 YouTube is easily the cheapest, most widely accessible and most effective way to build a social media presence while growing an engaged following of fans.
 It is for this reason that we have decided to create the ultimate guide for YouTube tips!

-Ed Sheeran, Justin Bieber, Soulja Boy, Pentatonix, Lindsey Stirling, Emma Blackery and Carrie Hope Fletcher are just a small collection names that you may recognise in the music world that have got their start from YouTube.
+Ed Sheeran, Justin Bieber, Soulja Boy, Pentatonix, Lindsey Stirling, Emma Blackery and Carrie Hope Fletcher are just some of the names that you may recognise in the music world that have got their start from YouTube.

 It wasn’t that long ago that Justin Bieber skyrocketed from relative obscurity to superstardom–thanks in large part to YouTube videos of him performing as a pre-teenager.
 The Biebs was posting homemade performance videos at 12 years old, and those videos convinced execs at Island Def Jam Recordings to sign Bieber to a huge deal before he was even able to drive.
 With an estimated $55 million in earnings last year, it’s safe to say Bieber got a pretty good return on his time spent uploading videos to YouTube.